vvnraman/cppcon-2022-cpp-neovim/slides/20-overview.md

   - as well as its rich plugin ecosystem, a lot of which are LSP aware and leverage the language server for their functionality.
-- Along the way we'll also peek at a few things under the hood of the editor, which are typically hidden away from us when using an IDE.
+- Along the way we'll also peek at a few things under the hood of the editor, which are typically hidden away from us when we're using an IDE.

 <!-- next slide -->